viniciusr-cmd/rota-de-viagem-cttbr/README.md

 <!--
 Rota de Viagem is a .NET application designed to find the cheapest travel route between two locations, regardless of the number of connections.
 -->
 Rota de Viagem is a [.NET](https://dotnet.microsoft.com/pt-br/download) application designed to find the cheapest travel route between two locations, regardless of the number of connections.
-The application uses Dijkstra's algorithm to process the routes.
+The application uses **[Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)** to process the shortests routes.
 It consists of a console interface and a REST API, allowing users to query routes and register new ones.

 ## Technologies Used
 - [C# / .NET Core 8.0](https://dotnet.microsoft.com/pt-br/download)